python/cpython/Doc/install/index.rst

    /usr/local/bin/python setup.py install --prefix=/mnt/@server/export

-In either case, the :option:`--prefix` option defines the installation base, and the :option:`--exec-prefix` option defines the platform-specific installation base, which is used for platform-specific files.
-(Currently, this just means non-pure module distributions, but could be expanded to C libraries, binary executables, etc.)  If :option:`--exec-prefix` is not supplied, it defaults to :option:`--prefix`.
+In either case, the :option:`!--prefix` option defines the installation base, and the :option:`!--exec-prefix` option defines the platform-specific installation base, which is used for platform-specific files.
+(Currently, this just means non-pure module distributions, but could be expanded to C libraries, binary executables, etc.)  If :option:`!--exec-prefix` is not supplied, it defaults to :option:`!--prefix`.
 Files are installed as follows:

 ================= ==========================================================
 Type of file      Installation directory